Associate Professor of Management

-Professor Lu's work has appeared in journals including the Nature Scientific Reports, Management Science, POMS, Journal of Health Economics and Journal of Economics & Management Strategy.
+Professor Lu's work has appeared in journals including the Nature Scientific Reports, Review of Economics and Statistics, Management Science, POMS, Journal of Health Economics and Journal of Economics & Management Strategy.
 It has been covered by media such as the Nature, the Freakeconomics, Vox and the Retraction Watch.
 She won the American Society of Health Economists (ASHE) student paper award, the Early Career Investigator by the NIH-funded HMORN conference and the Health Information Technology (WHITE) best paper award.

 Economics gets out more often: Using extramural citations to assess economic scholarship